sensedeep/onetable-migrate/README.md

 ### Remote Migrations

 If you have large databases or complex migrations, you should host the OneTable Migrate library via AWS Lambda so that it executes in the same AWS region and availablity zone as your DynamoDB instance.
 This will accelerate migrations by minimizing the I/O transfer time.

+The [OneTable Controller](https://github.com/sensedeep/onetable-controller) sample is an self-contained sample hosting of this library for executing migrations in the cloud.
+It uses the serverless framework to create a Lambda proxy that responds to CLI and SenseDeep migration commands.

 The OneTable CLI can control your migration lambda when operating in proxy mode by setting the `arn` of your migration Lambda.